railwayapp/docs/src/docs/tutorials/set-up-a-tailscale-subnet-router.md

 - In the top right of the project canvas, click **Create** → Choose **Template**.

-- Search for the `Tailscale Subnet Router` template.
+- Search for the <a href="https://railway.app/template/tailscale" target="_blank">Tailscale Subnet Router</a> template.

     Choose the result that is published by **Railway Templates**.